© Movimento Trieste Libera

 Article 21 of the Treaty of Peace rules that Italian sovereignty over Trieste ceases at the coming into force of the same Treaty, for the city and its province to become a new, independent State: the Free Territory of Trieste - F.T.T.
 The Treaty does also provide the rules for the provisional regime of Government of the new State (Annex VI) in the expectation that the U.N.
 Security Council appoints its Governor, in charge of enforcing the Permanent regime of Government.

-The provisional regime of Government establishes that, in the wait, all compatible norm of the Permanent Instrument (Annex VI) can be enforced anyways.
+The provisional regime of Government establishes that, in the wait, all compatible norms of the Permanent Instrument (Annex VI) can be enforced anyways.

 Annex VII does also establish that the first Government of State of the Free Territory of Trieste be entrusted to the military commands of the Allied Governments that were already in the area (British and U.S. in the main administration zone “A”, Yugoslav in the secondary zone “B”).